-Some variations may occur in 2022
+Some variations may occur Outcome Review (A)/Evaluation (B)

-Outcome

-Review (A)/Evaluation (B)

 This subject needs to be completed as one of the compulsory requirements of the SACE.
-Activating Identities and Futures is undertaken at stage 1.
-Activating Identities and Futures can both be used in a student's ATAR.
-Activating Identities and Futures includes an external review whilst Activating Identities and Futures includes an external evaluation.
+Research Project is undertaken at stage 1.
+Research Project can both be used in a student's ATAR.
+Research Project includes an external review whilst Research Project includes an external evaluation.